 Is ADHD Caused By Nutrient Deficiencies?

-I’m pretty sure that’s not the answer you wanted to hear, especially if your child has ADHD and you’re looking to take a drug-free approach, so let’s dig into why it’s not so simple by looking at a recent review article in the journal Molecules called: Magnesium, Iron, Zinc, Copper and Selenium Status in Attention-Deficit/Hyperactivity Disorder.
+I'll do that by looking at a recent review article in the journal Molecules called: Magnesium, Iron, Zinc, Copper and Selenium Status in Attention-Deficit/Hyperactivity Disorder.

 (You can read the study here).

-The Influence of Magnesium, Iron, Zinc, Copper and Selenium on ADHD...
+The Influence of Magnesium, Iron, Zinc, Copper, and Selenium on ADHD...
 Inconclusive Evidence?

 The authors write,